 CPM and other pricing methods: how it is different from CPC and CPA

 The CPM pricing model is popular in Internet advertising because it is simple — users are not expected to do any actions, like click on online ads, install apps/buy something.
 But how effective is it if you compare it to other pricing methods?

 Cost per completed view implies that users should watch the online video ad till the end (entirely); only in this case, it will be counted as completed.

 CPT advertising: what's this?

-Cost per click and cost per action.
 CPC and CPA pricing models stand for cost per click and cost per acquisition respectively.
-Normally with CPC an advertiser or a marketer pays only for the number of clicks that the ad managed to generate.
+Typically with CPC, an advertiser or marketer pays only for the number of clicks the ad generates.